 - We advise you to exercise normal safety precautions in the UAE.
 You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

 - There is a threat of terrorist attack in the UAE.
 Attacks could take place at locations frequented by Westerners.
 See Safety and security.

-- When you are in the UAE, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-The UAE is a Muslim country and local laws reflect the fact that Islamic practices and beliefs are closely applied.
+- The UAE is a Muslim country and local laws reflect the fact that Islamic practices and beliefs are closely applied.
 Laws may also vary between individual Emirates.
-You should familiarise yourself with local laws before you travel.
+You should familiarise yourself with local laws, and their impact on your personal circumstances, before you travel.

-- Practices such as bouncing cheques, non-payment of bills, including unpaid fines, hotel bills, personal loans and local credit cards, are considered fraudulent acts and may result in imprisonment.
+- Having a cheque bounce, not paying a bill or fine or not repaying a loan are considered fraudulent acts and may result in imprisonment.
 If you become involved in commercial or civil litigation it is possible that you will be prevented from departing the UAE until the matter is resolved.
-See the Laws section for further details.
+See Laws.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy